-- 80. The GUIDELINES provide voluntary principles and standards for responsible business conduct consistent with applicable laws and internationally recognised standards. - 81.
+- 79. The GUIDELINES provide voluntary principles and standards for responsible business conduct consistent with applicable laws and internationally recognised standards15. - 80.
 Similarly, it is established that the GUIDELINES "are recommendations jointly addressed by governments to multinational enterprises.
 They provide principles and standards of good practice consistent with applicable laws and internationally recognised standards.
 Observance of the Guidelines by enterprises is voluntary and not legally enforceable."
+16 - 81.
+In this case, the NCP PERU reviewed the Specific Instance submitted by the claimants against the MULTINATIONAL ENTERPRISE and the Peruvian companies in the real estate, construction and hotel sector, on the possible breach of the Guidelines on general principles, human rights and combating bribery, bribe solicitation and extorsion. - 82.
+Regarding this specific instance, the NCP PERU has considered the following:

-&lt;sup>15 OECD Guidelines, Commentary on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises, Item 26.
+14 OECD Guidelines, Commentary on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises, Item 26.

-&lt;sup>16 OECD Guidelines, Foreword, Item 1.
+15 OECD Guidelines, Foreword, Item 1.

-&lt;sup>17 OECD Guidelines, Concepts and Principles, Item 1.
+16 OECD Guidelines, Concepts and Principles, Item 1.